hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 ### 5. The Waste lands

 Roland returns to the North Central Positronics Dogan, and with help of Andy, opens the locked door.
-A terminal tells them about Lud, where the wolfs come from.
+A terminal tells them about Lud, where the wolves come from.

 That is where the beam starts.
 We learn a bit about the myth of the guardians.